 Here are my Top 10 Tips to help you feel your best mama!

 1.No matter how postpartum you are, I urge you see a pelvic floor PT.
 Everyone is so different and this is one of the times you really need individual help as a result of the issues pregnancy and birth can cause.
 Even if you “feel great” I urge you to set up an appointment.

 Pregnancy and birth result in HUGE shifts in our bodies.
 Remember that “common is NOT NORMAL”.
 If you have any issues with leaking, elimination, sex, low back, hip, neck or pelvic pain…make an appointment with a pelvic floor physical therapist.
-These are two awesome options if you are in the Boston area.

 2. Neutral breathing and connecting with your core and pelvic floor are SOOOO important to RE-ESTABLISH postpartum.
 You just went from having a baby on the inside to a baby on the outside…it takes time and effort on your part to get your breathing and core+ pelvic floor to function properly again.
 This may be considered BORING to some, but I assure you it is THE MOST IMPORTANT thing to do in the early postpartum period.

 Below is another version I practice using the foam roller.